Jim89/RepData_PeerAssessment1/PA1_template.md

 ##### Step 2 - Process the data

-The data read in to R are processed and cleaned slightly to facilitate processing.
+The data read in to R were cleaned to facilitate later processing.

 ```r
 # 2a.
 Using the lubridate package, format the date as such